 Charlie Chaplin was born in 1889 in London, more than 130 years ago.
+He is among the most famous directors of all time.
 Its success was universal and reached audiences of all ages and generations.
 He is unanimously considered one of the greatest directors who ever lived.

 His personal history will later influence his films.
 Raised in poverty amidst extreme hardships in London he lost his father at the age of 12 and later also his mother, suffering from psychiatric disorders.

 It was his mother who passed on to him the love for singing and acting when Charlie was still very young.
 He began working in Fred Karno’s circus of traveling shows, where Stan Laurel (the future Laurel) also worked.
 The two actors were highly regarded and the company took them on tour around the world in 1909.
 It was in the United States that Charlie Chaplin was spotted by producer Mack Sennett: he signed him for the Keystone production company to shoot short films. comedians.

 Charlie Chaplin reaches the pinnacle of American production of the 1920s, and also provides one of the best critical analyzes of US society of that era.

 The character that made Charlie Chaplin famous all over the world is Charlot and he was invented in 1914.
 A character who takes inspiration from the circus clowns with whom he shares huge shoes, extra large pants and expressiveness.
 But Chaplin adds to the clown what he lacked: the depth, poetry, marginalization and loneliness inspired by the difficult years of his childhood.
 Charlot is a character who moves with elegance and grace, in contrast to his condition of poverty.
 An outcast who does not suffer the tragedy of being so but lives it lightly, in a society made up of conflicts and class struggles.